awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

 1. Specify the security groups to associate with the endpoint network interface\.
 The security group rules control the traffic to the endpoint network interface from resources in your VPC\.
 If you do not specify a security group, we associate the default security group for the VPC\.

-1. \(Optional, AWS services and AWS Marketplace partner services only\) Enable [private DNS](#vpce-private-dns) for the endpoint to enable you to make requests to the service using its default DNS hostname\.
+1. \(Optional, AWS services and AWS Marketplace Partner services only\) Enable [private DNS](#vpce-private-dns) for the endpoint to enable you to make requests to the service using its default DNS hostname\.
 **Important**
-Private DNS is enabled by default for endpoints created for AWS services and AWS Marketplace partner services\.
+Private DNS is enabled by default for endpoints created for AWS services and AWS Marketplace Partner services\.
 Private DNS is enabled in the other subnets which are in the same VPC and Availability Zone or Local Zone\.

 1. When the service provider and the consumer are in different accounts, see [Interface Endpoint Availability Zone Considerations](#vpce-interface-availability-zones) for information about how to use Availability Zone IDs to identify the interface endpoint Availability Zone\.

 1. After you create the interface endpoint, it's available to use when it's accepted by the service provider\.
 The service provider must configure the service to accept requests automatically or manually\.
 AWS services and AWS Marketplace services generally accept all endpoint requests automatically\.
 For more information about the lifecycle of an endpoint, see [Interface Endpoint Lifecycle](#vpce-interface-lifecycle)\.

 Services cannot initiate requests to resources in your VPC through the endpoint\.
-An endpoint only returns responses to traffic initiated from resources in your VPC\.
-Before you integrate a service and an endpoint, review the service specific VPC endpoint documentation for any service specific configuration, and limitations\.
+An endpoint only returns responses to traffic that is initiated from resources in your VPC\.
+Before you integrate a service and an endpoint, review the service\-specific VPC endpoint documentation for any service\-specific configuration and limitations\.

 **Topics**
 + [Private DNS](#vpce-private-dns)